Alex427427427/obsidian_1/Physics/4 Quantum Physics/1 Quantum Mechanics Formulation/11 Quantum Uncertainty Principle.md

 $$\Delta x_{wavefunction}\Delta p_{wavefunction}=\hbar$$
 Converting to the distribution involves squaring, which translates to dilation of the gaussian distributions by a factor of $\sqrt 2$ horizontally.
 Thus:
 $$\boxed{\Delta x\Delta p=\frac{\hbar}{2}}$$
 Note that this is the fundamental uncertainty limit, and it is usually quoted to take into account of additional uncertainty of the measurement process.
-Thus it is an inequality:
+Thus it becomes an inequality:
 $$\boxed{\Delta x\Delta p\leq\frac{\hbar}{2}}$$
 ## Conjugate Variables
 All conjugate variables follow that uncertainty principle.